hmcts/ops-runbooks/heritage/accessing_extsvc_vm.md

 ssh -i v1adminkey v1admin@10.224.249.4
 ```

-You should now be connected to the EXTSVC VM.
-While making the three SSH jumps, it can be easy to lose track of what machine you're connected to, especially if doing work across multiple EXTSVC machines.
+You should now be connected to the spoke VM.
+While making the three SSH jumps, it can be easy to lose track of what machine you're connected to, especially if doing work across multiple spokes.
 If you're ever unsure, you can always check the hostname file to verify what machine you're on:

 ```
 cat /etc/hostname